Mental Wellbeing Survey 2024

-If you're a current RMIT staff member or student – aged 18 or over and based in Australia – you're invited to take part in the Mental Wellbeing Survey 2023.
+If you're a current RMIT staff member aged 18 or over and based in Australia, you're invited to take part in the Mental Wellbeing Survey 2024.

 About the survey

-The Mental Wellbeing Survey is part of RMIT’s commitment to mental health and wellbeing across our whole university community – including staff and students.
-We believe that feeling well is fundamental to studying, working, and living well.
-We know that mental health and wellbeing is an issue that staff and students care deeply about.
+The Mental Wellbeing Survey is part of RMIT’s institution-wide commitment to mental health and wellbeing.
+We believe that feeling well is fundamental to living and working well.
+We know that mental health and wellbeing is an issue that staff care deeply about.

-The survey is designed as an annual check-in on how staff and students are feeling at RMIT, and what RMIT staff and students think about the University's approach to mental wellbeing.
-It's completely anonymous and all responses are de-identified.
+The Mental Wellbeing Survey is an annual check-in on how staff feel at RMIT Australia and what staff think about the University’s approach to supporting mental health and wellbeing.
+It’s anonymous and all responses are de-identified.

 How to take part

-The survey should takes most people 10-20 minutes to complete.
+The Mental Wellbeing Survey should take most people around 10-20 minutes to complete.

 Technical help and support